Naibitx/Naibitx/README.md

 <about>
   <h2>About Me . . -------------------------☆-----------------------------------></h2>
   <p>
   Holis!
 My name is Naibys and I am a front-end web developer!
-I am persuing a BS in Computer Science with a concentration in Advanced Topics (leaning a little towards Software Engineering).
+I am pursuing a BS in Computer Science with a concentration in Advanced Topics (leaning a little towards Software Engineering).
 When I am not            studying or working on projects/website commissions I love to play videogames, read, watch a show/youtube deep dives or just relax   with my cat and dog :> ⠀⠀⠀
   </p>
 </about>